MoxUFO/Not_another_notepad_app/README.md

 ## Description

 This little notepad app is packaged in a cute PWA.
-N.A.N.A is a renamed version of J.A.T.E . use it in browser or install it to make it more easily accessed.
+N.A.N.A is a renamed version of fun notepad app that utilize IndexDB to store notes.
+Use it in browser or install it to make it more easily accessed.

 ## Table of Content